-- Alternate adding flour and milk - starting and stopping with flour.
+- With the mixer on low, add in flour and milk, alternating each – starting and stopping with flour.

-- Bake for approximately 1 hour or up to 1:15 hours.
+- Pour batter into prepared pan and bake for approximately 1 hour or up to 1:15 hours.
 Check if done with a cake tester or wooden skewer.

 - Let cool for 15 minutes then gently remove from pan.